 22 YEARS OF ADVOCACY AND OUTREACH

-This past April, the Dui Hua Foundation celebrated its 22nd anniversary.
+The Dui Hua Foundation celebrated its 22nd anniversary this past April.
 Dui Hua (对话, meaning “dialogue” in Chinese) was founded in April 1999 by Executive Director John Kamm, a businessman turned human rights activist, and close friends.
 Through more than 20 years of well-informed and respectful dialogue with the Chinese government, Dui Hua has helped secure clemency and better treatment for hundreds of prisoners of conscience through its unique five-pronged approach: advocacy, expert exchanges, research, publications, and community engagement.

 In 2021, Dui Hua has been having important conversations.
-Along with Dui Hua’s own Girls’ Symposium webinars, Executive Director John Kamm has spoken at four external events.
-During these exchanges, Kamm engaged the community and explored Dui Hua’s advocacy work from many angles, looking at the current political climate, and the relationship between business and human rights.
+Along with Dui Hua’s own Girls’ Symposium webinars, Executive Director John Kamm has spoken at seven outreach events.
+During these exchanges, Kamm has engaged the community and explored Dui Hua’s advocacy work from many angles, looking at the current political climate, and the relationship between business and human rights.

-On April 8, Kamm spoke to San Francisco University Club members about President Biden’s posture towards China and the difficult situation he has inherited.
+On August 8, Kamm addressed the US-China Catholic Association to speak about Dui Hua’s work on religious freedom.
+In April, Kamm spoke to San Francisco University Club members about President Biden’s posture towards China and the difficult situation he has inherited.
 In a wide-ranging Q&A, Kamm touched on everything from the future of Hong Kong to the question of the US ambassador’s role in easing tensions between the US and China.
 You can watch the event in full below.

 In late March, Dui Hua took part in two unique outreach events centered around religion, hosted by Trinity-by-the-Cove Episcopal Church and the US-China Catholic Society.
 You can watch John Kamm’s remarks to Trinity-by-the-Cove here.